Two-day Cider Making course

 Set against the beautiful scenery of River Cottage HQ, your days will include lunch and the chance to explore the famous kitchen garden at River Cottage HQ.

 The course starts at Burrow Hill Cider, in neighbouring Somerset, with an insight into traditional cider making and a tour of their 200-year-old orchard.

 Day One - Arrival at Burrow Hill Cider orchard at 9.30am

 Day one of your cider making course will be held at Burrow Hill Cider.
-Please note, there is the option of going direct to Burrow Hill or to travel by coach from River Cottage.

 You’ll meet your hosts Matilda and Paull, from Burrow Hill Cider, and start the day with tea or coffee and treats fresh from the kitchen.

 The course will get underway with an introduction to traditional cider making and its history.